What Were You Thinking Before THAT Golf Shot?

 In golf, just as in any sport where an athlete has time to ‘think’ before they execute, what happens at execution is significantly influenced by what an athlete CHOOSES to think about PRIOR to this moment.
 This is often where a golfer is told to stop ‘strategizing’ (think box/play box) but it does not also mean that significant tasks such as state management, physical alignment and attentional focus do not require deliberate conscious attention during this period of preparation time.
 Some coaches and psychologists advocate ‘thinking less’.
 This is impossible and simply creates a void in which erroneous thought floods.
 You will then be ‘out of control’ at that moment in time rather than ‘in control’ of your process.
 It’s not enough to advocate just a think box/play box strategy.
 You need a think box/focus box.

 Unfortunately, for many golfers, performance does not manifest itself regularly due to erroneous ‘thinking’ about how to control their physical actions at execution with a conscious ‘swing thought’, due to the endemic nature of the way the game is taught and practiced.
 When will you ever trust in competition that which you constantly strive to control in practice?
+What to think about before hitting a golf shot is the key question.
 If the swing is not the focus of the golfers’ conscious mind when playing on course, it will often be replaced with some outcome oriented event like score, water, don’t hit it left etc hence the “advice” being offered to “not think” as you prepare to execute may sound like a better alternative for some than thinking.
 Too much thinking is not the problem however.
 It is simply erroneous thinking which lies at the heart of poor golf performances.

 Until next time, enjoy your golf!